srikanth-mokkapati/modern-pluto/src/pages/posts/lessons-from-richest-man-in-babylon.md

   The Richest Man in Babylon is a book suggested for fundamental knowledge on Personal Finance.
 The book presents some concepts of Personal Finance in a straight forward and practical way.
-However, There are also certain subtle concepts when we try to understand the essence of it.
+However, There are also certain subtle concepts that appear when we try to understand the essence of it.
 Read the post, where I try to list out few of these.
 seo:
   title: ''
   description: ''